-Anticorruption - After careful consideration for implementing policy to this area and taking into consideration that we are a Group present in EU, Shanghai, Canada and US, following the anti-corruption laws imposed upon us from EU and US, we see no need to further implement individual company specific policy.
+Anticorruption - After careful consideration of implementing a policy to this area and taking into consideration, that we are a Group present in EU, India, Shanghai, Canada and US, following the anticorruption laws imposed upon us from EU and US, we see no need to further implement individual company specific policies.

-Social and Staff matters - After careful consideration for implementing policy to this area and taking into consideration that we are a Group present in EU, Shanghai, Canada and US, following the labour laws imposed upon us from EU and US, we see no need to further implement individual company specific policy.
+Social and Staff matters - After careful consideration of implementing a policy to this area and taking into consideration that we are a Group present in EU, India, Shanghai, Canada and US, following the labour laws imposed upon us from EU and US, we see no need to further implement individual company specific policies.

-Human rights - After careful consideration for implementing policy to this area and taking into consideration that we are a Group present in EU, Shanghai, Canada and US, following the labour laws imposed upon us from EU and US, we see no need to further implement individual company specific policy.
+Human rights - After careful consideration of implementing a policy to this area and taking into consideration, that we are a Group present in EU, India, Shanghai, Canada and US, following the labour laws imposed upon us from EU and US, we see no need to further implement individual company specific policies.